Joe-Costa/Qumulo-Lock-Manager/README.md

 This script provides a `tkinter` based GUI to list and close SMB locks on a Qumulo cluster via the Qumulo REST API.

-## Why close file handles and what happens on the clint when a file handle is closed?
+## Why close file handles and what happens on the client when a file handle is closed?

 The SMB protocol provides a system of locks which allow a client to set what kind of access it wants to a file stored in an SMB server.
 Qumulo supports most of those locks, such as Exclusive Read or Exclusive Write, but in a shared envionment this could lead to situations where users are